MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/Lab-Scenario-Preview/lab-1.md

-# Lab Scenario Preview - 01 - Manage Azure Active Directory Identities
+# Lab Scenario Preview - Manage Microsoft Entra ID Identities

 ## Lab overview
-In order to allow Contoso users to authenticate by using Azure AD, you have been tasked with provisioning users and group accounts.
+In order to allow Contoso users to authenticate by using Entra ID, you have been tasked with provisioning users and group accounts.
 Membership of the groups should be updated automatically based on the user job titles.
 You also need to create a test Azure AD tenant with a test user account and grant that account limited permissions to resources in the Contoso Azure subscription.

 ## Lab objectives

 In this lab, you will complete the following tasks:

 + Task 1: Create and configure Azure AD users
-+ Task 2: Create Azure AD groups with assigned and dynamic membership
++ Task 2: Create Entra ID groups with assigned and dynamic membership
-+ Task 3: Create an Azure Active Directory (AD) tenant
++ Task 3: Create an Entra ID tenant
-+ Task 4: Manage Azure AD guest users
++ Task 4: Manage Entra ID  guest users

 ## Architecture diagram
    ![image](../media/lab01.png)